LaurentHrt/dotfiles/README.md

 ## Todo
 * Make it work on windows
-  - create a ps1 file to install packages with choco
+* Make installation less verbose
+* find a way to set the BW_SESSION on chezmoi apply
 * set mac internal setting with script
 * set windows internal settings with script